Ruddernation-Designs/Group-Chat-for-BuddyPress/readme.txt

-=== Video Chat for BuddyPress Groups ===
+=== HTML5 Video Chat for BuddyPress Groups ===

 Donate link: https://www.paypal.com/paypalme2/RuddernationDesigns
 Tags: group chat, html5, buddypress group chat,video chat, tinychat, chat,buddypress chat,buddypress video chat
 Contributors: ruddernationdesigns
 Requires at least: 5.0.0
-Tested up to: 5.4.2
+Tested up to: 5.5
-Stable tag: 1.1.3
+Stable tag: 1.1.6
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

+Having tested this using Firefox, Edge, Chrome on Windows 10 & Linux it works on all except for Chrome on Windows 10!
+You can bypass this in Chrome by searching in the developer tools, locate the cookies, go to Tinychat.com, locate a cookie named "remember_random-number", and change the value for 'Same Site' to none and remove the tick for HttpOnly and add a tick in 'Secure', This may only be affecting some users.

-You now have to register to use the chat, you can do that at https://tinychat.com , I apologise about that.
+You now have to register to use the chat, you can do that at <a href="https://tinychat.com"   rel="nofollow ugc"  >Tinychat</a> , I apologise about that.

 You can now access dark mode!
 I've added screenshots on how to turn it on, I hope it helps.